 Things You'll Need

 Open your digitizing software to load or create your design.
-You can load/open an existing digitized embroidery file or start your own from scratch.
-To load an existing image file, drag-and-drop the file into the hoop area on the screen or go to the File menu and select Open to browse to the file you want.
+You can load or open an existing digitized embroidery file or start your own from scratch.
+To load an existing image file, drag-and-drop the file into the hoop area on the screen or go to the "File" menu and select "Open" to browse for the file you want.

-With the file opened, you can add text, adjust alignment, sizes, colors, stitch type (satin or fill stitch) and customize to your liking.
+With the file opened, you can add text, adjust alignment, sizes, colors, stitch type (satin or fill stitch) and customize the design.

 If you are using an existing file and tweaking it doesn't produce the results you want, you may need to open and digitize an image file (bmp) to create a digitized embroidery file.
 Drag-and-drop or browse to select the image file (bmp) you would like to digitize for embroidery.
 Size and place the image.
 With the image selected, click the Auto Punch digitizing wizard button (or similar tool in other applications).

 Once the Auto Punch wizard has established some basic characteristics of size, colors, number of colors, fill stitches or blank areas, and weighting issues, you may tweak and preview adjustments until you see the digitization results you like.
 Click Finish when you are satisfied with the results.

 With the image digitized, you can add text, embellish, change colors, stitches, stitch order and preview the results in 3D.
 When your digitized embroidery file is complete, save the file.